 Conventional wisdom says that technology drives digital disruption.
 But in the majority of cases, disruption is fueled by the decoupling of specific activities in the customer value chain.
 So says Harvard Business School Professor Thales Teixeira [@ThalesHBS].
 In the future, says Teixeira, this “decoupling” phenomenon will drive more disruption than we’ve ever seen before.

 The customer value chain includes all of the activities organizations do to satisfy customer needs and expectations.
 “In the past, says Teixeira, “companies controlled value chain activities.
 But disruptors are increasingly attacking specific areas of the customer experience.
 What I see consumers doing is trying to reduce costs for themselves.
 And I’m not just talking about the monetary costs of buying things.
 I’m talking about money, time and effort.
 These are the three currencies that we as individuals have in our pockets.
 So, whenever a disruptor comes along and says I can make it faster, less expensive and easier for you to get this product or service, people will naturally gravitate towards that disruptor.”

 Teixeira says that sometimes disruptors use technology.
 But what they’re really doing is focusing on improving a specific activity in the customer value chain.
 And that’s how market transformation starts.

 What it all comes down to is this.
-It’s tempting to put a microscope on prognostications about the future.
-But much better to use a telescope to evaluate how trends may impact our culture and the environment.
+It’s tempting to prognosticate about the future.
+But much better to evaluate how trends will impact people, culture and the environment instead.

-To paraphrase a quote from Dr. King’s “Where Do We Go From Here speech:
+To paraphrase a line from Dr. King’s “Where Do We Go From Here speech:

 “The road ahead will not always be smooth.
 There will be inevitable setbacks.
 And there will be those moments when hope will turn into despair.
 But we must walk on into the decade ahead with an audacious faith in the future.”